 Few iconic stars die without someone claiming that there was a conspiracy involved, and Elvis Presley is no exception.
 Elvis Presley was a singer, actor and one of the biggest cultural symbols of all time, known as the “King of Rock and Roll”.
-Born in Mississippi he started playing music from an early age and is one the biggest influences of 21st Century Music.
+Born in Mississippi, he started playing music at an early age and is one the biggest influences of 21st Century Music.
 Elvis Presley has an estimated sales count of 600 million units worldwide, winning three Grammy awards and is included in many musical halls of fame.

 The Decline of Elvis Presley

 By 1973 Elvis was becoming increasingly unwell, and his health was deteriorating.
 His divorce took place in October of the same year.
-He spend time in a coma after overdosing on barbiturates.
+He spent time in a coma after overdosing on barbiturates.
 He became addicted to pethidine and was frequently hospitalized.
 Despite all this 1974 was his busiest year in terms of shows and tours.
-However he was unable to perform effectively due to his drug addiction.
+However, he was unable to perform effectively due to his drug addiction.
 Fellow guitarist John Wilkinson recounted:

 “I watched him in his dressing room, just draped over a chair, unable to move.
 So often I thought, ‘Boss, why don’t you just cancel this tour and take a year off …?’
 I mentioned something once in a guarded moment.
 He patted me on the back and said, ‘It’ll be all right.
 Don’t you worry about it.'”

 Elvis did not enter the studio in 1974.
-However despite his health concerns and drug addictions, he went on to do fantastically well in the charts.
+However, despite his health concerns and drug addictions, he went on to do fantastically well in the charts.
 He recorded Six Albums between 1973 and 1976, Five of which entered the top 5 of the charts, and Three went to number One.
 Eight singles from this period were top ten hits on the charts.
 1977, however, spelled the end for Elvis Presley.
 Journalist Tony Scherman writes that by early 1977: